esc/git-talk-multi-everything/slides.rst

 * Reminder: Branches are just *pointers* into the DAG
 * Keeping track of what is going on in the remote
-* Updated by Git during synchronization
+* Updated by Git during synchronization:

   .. code-block: console